Stays at the beginning of Tenerife

 Access to Punta de Teno

-WINTER SCHEDULE:
+WINTER TIME:

-SUMMER SCHEDULE:
+SUMMER TIME:

 • Bus: Line 369 runs from the Buenavista del Norte Bus Station to Punta de Teno.
-The trip takes approximately 20 minutes and has a special fare of €1 per person, per journey, payable in cash or by card.
-For more information on schedules, visit: https://titsa.com/index.php/tus-guaguas/lineas-y-horarios/linea-369
+The journey takes approximately 20 minutes and has a special fare of 1€ per person, per journey, which can be paid in cash or by card.
+For more information about timetables, visit: https://titsa.com/index.php/tus-guaguas/lineas-y-horarios/linea-369

 Access by private vehicle, on foot, or by bicycle is strictly prohibited every day of the week.

-Please note that this road may be temporarily closed due to maintenance work, construction, weather alerts, or any other circumstances that may affect public safety.
+work, weather alerts, or any other circumstances that may affect public safety.

 For more information, please contact: